Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 = State of the Art
 == Reinforcement Learning
-The AI field has been existing for a long time @works_computing_1950, and has evolved significantly over the years. from its beginnings in symbolic reasoning and rule-based systems @russel2010, to the rise of Machine Learning (ML) and its subfields such unsupervised learning, supervised learning, and reinforcement learning (RL).
+The field of AI has existed for a long time @works_computing_1950 and has evolved significantly over the years, from its beginnings in symbolic reasoning and rule-based systems @russel2010 to the rise of Machine Learning (ML) and its subfields such as unsupervised learning, supervised learning, and reinforcement learning (RL).

 === Supervised Learning
-Supervised Learning (SL) is a subfield of Machine Learning (ML) focused on training a model from a set of labeled data.
-The goal of SL is to learn a function that maps the input data (e.g., an image) to output data (or labels, e.g., the class of the image) as accurately as possible.
-SL is often used in computer vision and natural language processing (e.g., @kamath_deep_2019), where the goal is to create a model capable of classifying data into specific classes based on the data learned during training.
+Supervised Learning (SL) is a subfield of Machine Learning (ML) focused on training a model using labeled data.
+The goal of SL is to learn a function that maps input data (e.g., an image) to output data (or labels, e.g., the class of the image) as accurately as possible.
+SL is often used in computer vision and natural language processing (e.g., @kamath_deep_2019), where the objective is to create a model capable of classifying data into specific classes based on training data.

 === Unsupervised Learning
 Unsupervised Learning (UL) is another subfield of ML that focuses on learning from unlabeled data.
-The goal of UL is to discover patterns or structures in the data without any prior knowledge of the labels.
-UL is often used in clustering and dimensionality reduction tasks, where the goal is to group similar data points together or reduce the dimensionality of the data while preserving its structure.
+The goal is to discover patterns or structures in the data without prior knowledge of labels.
+UL is often used in clustering and dimensionality reduction tasks, where the aim is to group similar data points or reduce data dimensionality while preserving structure.

 === Reinforcement Learning
-RL is a subfield of Machine Learning (ML) that focuses on learning from the interaction between an agent and its environment.
-Compared to supervised learning, the learner (agent) is not provided with explicit information about the environment or which actions to perform.
-RL is based on trial and error: by interacting with the environment, the learner acquires or loses points, which serve as the only source of feedback.
+RL is a subfield of ML focused on learning through interaction between an agent and its environment.
+Unlike supervised learning, the learner (agent) is not provided explicit instructions about the environment or which actions to perform.
+RL relies on trial and error: by interacting with the environment, the learner acquires or loses points, which serve as the only source of feedback.
 Thus, agents attempt to maximize the number of rewards obtained @sutton_reinforcement_2014.

 ==== Agent
-An agent in RL can be seen as a learner or decision-maker equipped with a set of tools to observe and interact with its environment.
-These tools are generally divided into two components:
+An agent in RL is a learner or decision-maker equipped with tools to observe and interact with its environment.
+These tools generally consist of two components:
-- Sensors used to perceive the environment and gather information (e.g., the five human senses).
+- Sensors, used to perceive the environment and gather information (e.g., the five human senses).
-- Actuators used to interact with the environment and perform actions (e.g., human hands or legs).
+- Actuators, used to interact with the environment and perform actions (e.g., human hands or legs).

 == Single Agent Reinforcement Learning
 === Markov Decision Process